ethangraham2001/ba5-summaries/markdown/cs323-final.md

 names of files and their inode numbers.
 A directory can contain subdirectories, thus a directory can itself be a list of files and other directories.
 The path `/` indicates the root of the file system *(in UNIX anyways)*.
 Everything is built like a tree that stems from `/`.
+The root directory has inode number 2.

 ### Links